marco262/my_wiki/data/pirates/gm_notes/gm-notes.md

 * [Vessels](/dnd/general/equipment#mounts-and-vehicles)
 * Ship's passage:
+    * Mainland: 1 gp
-    * To islands: 1 sp per mile
+    * First islands: 1 gp
+    * Second islands: 5 gp
+    * Third islands: 25 gp
+    * HQ island: 100 gp (but all ships are banned from landing there by the Knights of Twilight)
-    * Outside the map: (depends on general map distances, probably 50gp)
+    * Outside the map: 20 gp to nearest ports
-    * Hazard pay: 5x to 10x cost
+    * Hazard pay: 10x

 ## TODO